CO18325/URBANSOUND-CLASSIFICATION/README.md

 ## IMPORTANT TERMS

 #### BIT RATE :
-	It is the number of bits processed per unit time.
-It is basically used to describe the amount of data being transferred into audio.
+	It is the number of bits processed per unit time.<br> It is basically used to describe the amount of data being transferred into audio. <br>
 	Higher bit rate generally means better audio quality
 #### SAMPLING :
 	It is reduction of continuous-time signal into a discrete-time signal.
 	Example is the conversion of sound waves into sequences of samples.
 #### SAMPLING FREQUENCY/RATE :
 	Number of samples taken over some fixed amount of time
 #### AMPLITUDE :